Guest Post Updated with my Own Inputs on 4th Jan 2021

 Where to stay in Kuta Lombok on a budget is relatively easier than other parts of Lombok or Bali.
 Homestays start from 100,000 IDR a night and if you are willing to shell out 350,000 IDR++, you can get a decent villa stay with pool (not private).
 For a private 3 BHK villa on Airbnb, rates start from 1.2 mill IDR.

 I have tried all 3 kinds of accommodations and finally zeroed in for Lamancha homestay, which is close to all amenities for 150,000 IDR a night with air con and twin beds (Hint: Share with a friend and pay half).
 Unfortunately, there is no way to book LaMancha online so you simply have to go and try our luck else walk around for several other options nearby in same price range.

 Kuta is also close to some great beaches.
 The beaches in the area are stunning and some of the best on the entire island.
 Spectacular scenery, pristine white sand beaches with clear blue-green waters, ideal for both surfing and swimming.
-Click for my pick of Recommended Hotels in Kuta Beach.
+Click for my pick of Recommended Hotels in Kuta Lombok.

 The Gili Islands